Top

 Possibly.
 A warning sign does not excuse unsafe practices if the hazard was unreasonable, poorly placed, or left unaddressed for too long.
 The overall circumstances determine whether the warning was adequate.

-Time limits apply to premises liability claims and can be affected by the facts of your case.
-Because deadlines can be strict and evidence fades quickly, it is wise to speak with an attorney as soon as possible.
+Florida's statute of limitations for a premises liability claim is generally two years from the date of the accident.
+Since deadlines can be strict and evidence fades quickly, it is wise to speak with an attorney as soon as possible.

 The property owner may argue you were partially at fault.
 Florida’s comparative fault rules can reduce recovery by your percentage of fault, but you can still pursue compensation if the owner’s negligence contributed to the incident.